kiryakova/cars-client/README.md

 # React App

-This project was created with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with
+### npx create-react-app .

 ## Available Scripts